-As a key player in your leadership role, you won’t be satisfied with just any coach.
-You feel a strong focus, and the support of someone familiar with “cognitive” and “emotional” issues, plus leadership and interpersonal team dynamics, is a great idea.
-But you also want well-validated and reliable psychological assessments to highlight your personal and professional strengths.
-Your coaching results should give you a focus that will make others notice.
+The strong focus and support of someone familiar with “cognitive” and “emotional” issues, plus leadership and interpersonal team dynamics is a great idea.
+Also insist on well-validated and reliable psychological assessments to highlight your personal and professional strengths.
+Your coaching results should give you a focus that will make others sit up and take notice.

 “Do not follow where the path may lead.
 Go instead where there is no path and leave a trail.”